-It is no surprise that workers without adequate knowledge of forklift operation are more at risk of injury or death.
-In 2015, 96 workers in the U.S. were killed in forklift related incidents.
+It is no surprise that workers without adequate knowledge of forklift operations are more at risk of injury or death.
+In 2015, 96 workers in the U.S. were killed in forklift-related incidents.
 Many of these could've been prevented with proper training.
 A publication from the Washington State Department of Labor & Industries stated that an improperly trained forklift driver is comparable to an unlicensed driver of a car.

 It is required by OSHA to have formal training before operating a forklift.
 However, you should not assume that once the training requirement is fulfilled that anyone can automatically maneuver any forklift.
 As forklifts change in size and technology, be sure you are keeping your crew knowledgeable and comfortable with the evolving equipment.

 Tips to Prevent Tipping